-Targetting audience is the best option to filter your Facebook posts and send them to the right people who may be interested in them.
+Targetting audiences is the best option to filter your Facebook posts and send them to the right people who may be interested in them.
 It ensures that your campaigns will run in front of only those fans who are curiously following your product as well as content updates and thereby reach the target with maximum exposure and engagement.

 We already saw how to target your Facebook posts to a specific country or city via the social site’s business pages.
 Now I will tell you how to target Facebook audience by country or language with Agora Pulse.